kazerthekeen/sitemap_generator/README.md

 <http://toncar.cz/opensource/sitemap_gen.html>.

 This version is a port of his fine program to Python 3.

+## Update

-Update these are my changes to it most of the work was done by Ehler, this has been forked from his repository here: https://git.b-ehlers.de/ehlers/sitemap_gen All I have done currently is hardcode some link exceptions so it doesn't duplicate things based on filter parameters.
+These are my changes to it most of the work was done by Ehler, this has been forked from his repository here: https://git.b-ehlers.de/ehlers/sitemap_gen All I have done currently is hardcode some link exceptions so it doesn't duplicate things based on filter parameters.